 The weather didn’t look promising when we woke up this morning in Punta del Este, Uruguay.
 It deteriorated from there.
 As the day progressed, sprinkles became drizzle became steady rain.
 While it was still in the drizzle stage, we drove a few miles up the coast on the river side of Punta del Este.
 The … Continue reading A rainy day in Punta del Este, Uruguay

 Our stay in Colonia del Sacramento, Uruguay, was rather short, less than twenty-four hours.
 However, the charming old barrio is compact, so tourists can take in the highlights in a few hours.
 Some even visit as a day trip from Montevideo by bus or from Buenos Aires by ferry.
-The weather during our brief visit … Continue reading Photographs from Colonia del Sacramento, Uruguay
+The weather during our brief visit … Continue reading A few photographs from Colonia del Sacramento, Uruguay

 As was the case in Montevideo, we discovered quickly two nights was not enough, so we’ve extended our stay in Buenos Aires through tomorrow.
 However, we woke up this morning to steady rain, so a long walk like yesterday is not likely.
 We’ve decided to take in one or more of the city’s hundreds of … Continue reading Photographs from yesterday in Buenos Aires, Argentina